scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Customs can be understood in terms of three simple concepts.
 A **Check** is a simple object that represents a Python package by its name and a callable that is used to verify that the package is present in a dictionary.
-In production this dictionary should be ``sys.modules`` but during testing it is allowed to be a mock ``sys.modules`` dictionary.
+In production this dictionary should be ``sys.modules`` but during testing it can be mock ``sys.modules`` dictionary.
 The **Inspector** is a container of Check objects, and is responsible for applying each Check to ``sys.modules`` (or mock) and returning the names of packages that are detected.
 Finally, the **Reporter** is an abstract class that takes some action given a list of detected package names.
-Reporter implementations should record or transmit the list of detected packages, but exactly how this is done is up to the implementor.
+The Reporter action should be to record or transmit the list of detected packages, but exactly how this is done depends on implementation.
-Customs includes a few reference Reporter reference implementations and an example of a custom Customs Reporter.
+Customs includes a few reference Reporter implementations and an example of a custom Customs Reporter.

-Generally, staff only interact with Customs through its primary entry point, the function ``register_exit_hook``.
+Customs provides an entry point to use in ``sitecustomize``, the function ``register_exit_hook``.
 This function takes two arguments.
-The first argument is a list of strings or tuples that are converted into Checks.
+The first argument is a list of strings or (string, callable) tuples that are converted into Checks.
 The second argument is the type of Reporter to be used.
 The exit hook can be registered multiple times with different package specification lists or Reporters.

-The intended pattern is that a system administrator will create a list of package specifications they want to check for, select or implement an appropriate Reporter, and pass these to ``register_exit_hook`` within ``sitecustomize.py`` and install the latter module into ``sys.path``.
+The intended workflow is that staff member creates a list of package specifications they want to check for, selects or implements an appropriate Reporter, and passes these two objects to ``register_exit_hook`` within ``sitecustomize.py``.
+Installing ``sitecustomize`` to system images generally involves packaging the software as RPM to be installed into node system images and deployed by system administrators.
-When a user invokes Python, the exit hook will be registered using the ``atexit`` standard library module, the application proceeds as normal, and then at shutdown ``sys.modules`` is inspected and detected packages of interest are reported.
+When a user invokes Python, the exit hook will be registered using the ``atexit`` standard library module, the application proceeds as normal, and then at normal shutdown ``sys.modules`` is inspected and detected packages of interest are reported.

 Message Logging and Storage
 ---------------------------

 We send our messages to Elastic via nerscjson.

+* What do we collect
 * MODS and OMNI
 * LDMS, ask Taylor/Eric for ref and refs
 * Libraries monitored is a subset of the whole